oracle-livelabs/oci/oke-with-agones/3-install-oke-autoscaler-addon/3-install-oke-autoscaler-addon.md

     kubectl get node -l oke.oraclecloud.com/pool.name=node_pool_workers -o json |grep node-pool-id
     ```

+   **This OCID is the Node Pool OCID that you will use in the next step.**

-3. The file `files/addon.json` will be used as an example.
-Its format is `<min nodes>:<max nodes>:<node pool id>`.
-Its very important here to remember that as your node pools change (renaming, changing terraform etc) their respective OCID's will change and you will need to update this config.
+3. The file [addon.json](./files/addon.json) will be used as an example.
+It's format is `<min nodes>:<max nodes>:<node pool id>`.
+It's important to remember that as your node pools change (renaming, changing terraform etc) their respective OCID's will change and you will need to update this config.

-   Create the config as `addon.json` and paste the contents from `files/addon.json`.
+   Create the config as `addon.json` and paste the contents from [addon.json](./files/addon.json).
 Replace from the file `<NODE POOL OCID>` with the OCID from the previous step above.

     ```bash
     # using vim or nano
     vim addon.json

-    # paste from files/addon.json into this new file and save, # Paste in the correct Node Pool OCID
+    # paste from addon.json into this new file and save
+    # Paste in the correct Node Pool OCID
     ```

 4. Install the addon using the newly created config file.
 This should run without error and a resulting work request ID will be displayed.